hl7au/au-fhir-core/input/pagecontent/must-support.md

   - missing or suppressed data

-For some complex types a valid value can be populated with only one subelement, but usually more than one subelement is needed.
+For some complex types a valid value can be constructed by populating only one subelement, but usually more than one subelement is needed.

 #### Must Support for elements of Reference type